-- Students may return to school after being fever free for 24 hours and released with a doctor's note of a non-COVID diagnosis or the student may come back to school after 48 hours of being fever free without a doctor's note. - Student who are absent from school for 3 or more days should bring a note from their parent regarding their illness and check in with the School Nurse before they return to school. - Parents of students who have been hospitalized for illness or injury should contact the Nurse prior to sending their child back to school.
+- Students may return to school after being fever free for 24 hours without taking fever reducing medications - Student who are absent from school for 3 or more days should bring a note from their parent regarding their illness and check in with the School Nurse before they return to school. - Parents of students who have been hospitalized for illness or injury should contact the Nurse prior to sending their child back to school.
 Parents should provide an official written release from a physician that authorizes the student to return to school.
 The physician should provide a care plan for any follow up care that will be required while the student is at school and indicate any activity restrictions subsequent to the illness or injury. - Please refer to the next section for additional information.